 Sprawl out on colorful blankets as you partake in one of the most Portland activities possible: chatting with the strangers around you and making new friends.
 After all, getting to know your neighbors is oh-so-Portland.

-It’s easy to take the MAX to the Zoo and enjoy a fun night outside with family and friends.
+It’s easy to take the MAX to concerts at the Zoo and enjoy a fun night outside with family and friends.

 People often wonder how we survive the dreary winters of Portland.
 Portland Winter Light Festival is one of the ways.
 This celebration of light and motion takes place at night in the dead of winter.
 Artists create bold, bright mesmerizing works of art that are displayed at hubs throughout the city, from St. Johns to the South Waterfront.
 Portland Winter Light Festival is only a few years old, but it is quickly becoming a must-do annual tradition.